HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 # 5. More Themes
 It might happen that your app has different versions like Free and Premium and you want to have different looks between both.
-Another scenario is that your application uses different colors schemes in diferent screens.
+Another scenario is that your application uses different color schemes in different screens.

-In these cases you can have more than one theme, because your application has the theme set up in the manifest to select a different one in an activity or fragment you will need to do it programmaticaly.
+In these cases you can have more than one theme, because your application has the theme set up in the manifest to select a different one in an activity or fragment you will need to do it programmatically.

-For an activity is as easy as calling `setTheme(R.style.yourTheme) before calling `setContentView()`
+For an activity is as easy as calling `setTheme(R.style.yourTheme)` before calling `setContentView()`

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)